Stephen G. Kliegerman

 Though he still had feelings for his prewar apartment — "I loved the building, I loved the apartment, I loved the views," he said — he found himself tempted to exchange it for the real estate equivalent of a younger, more up-to-date spouse.
 "Since my apartment had appreciated quite significantly, I thought why not take advantage of this?" he said.

-With the help of Sharon Bergh, a senior vice president of Halstead Property, he bought his condo from floor plans in September 2003.
+With the help of Sharon Bergh, an Associate Broker of Halstead Property, he bought his condo from floor plans in September 2003.
 "I liked the fact that it was brand new with luxurious amenities — a health club, sauna, swimming pool, a garage in the building, almost floor-to-ceiling windows," said Dr. Gomillion, who moved in last month.
 "I love it.
 It's everything I thought it would be."

 While the new buildings may be luring former fans of prewar, brokers say that the old buildings are not suffering from falling values as a result.
 The supply is too limited and too far outstripped by demand.